MaayonThayaparan/bookManager-Flask/README.md

 ### Executing the Program
 - Open terminal
-- Ensure you are in the project folder
+- From the root of the project folder navigate to /bookManager
 - Run command: python bookManager.py
 - Above commmand will run the server.
 Open web browser and enter URL: http://localhost:5000
 - You can input a Book Name, Author, then click 'Add Book'.